stghn/awesome-R/README.md

 * [R in Action](http://www.manning.com/kabacoff2/) - This book aims at all levels of users, with sections for beginning, intermediate and advanced R ranging from "Exploring R data structures" to running regressions and conducting factor analyses.
 * [Use R!](http://www.springer.com/series/6991?detailsPage=titles) - This series of inexpensive and focused books from Springer publish shorter books aimed at practitioners.
 Books can discuss the use of R in a particular subject area, such as bayesian networks, ggplot2 and Rcpp.
 * [R for Data Science](https://r4ds.had.co.nz/) - This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.
+* [YaRrr!
+The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/) - The purpose of this book is to help you learn R from the ground-up.

 ## Reference Card